Review of Anthem of the Seas deck 5 (Promenade-Two70 Lounge)

 Chef’s Table (menu) is a private dining room (capacity 16 seats) surcharged at US$85 per person.
 Reservations are required, and dress code is formal.
 The room is part of the Chops Grille restaurant and hosts every night an exclusive, 3-hours long gourmet dinner event with a 6-course menu.
 Each course is paired with premium wine.
 The event starts with a Champagne “meet & greet” with the fellow diners and the assigned sommelier (knowledgeable wine steward).
 Each wine is reviewed by the sommelier.
 All meals are prepared and reviewed by one of the ship’s top chefs.
 Menus are different each evening depending on the Chef’s personal choice.
 If reservations are under 12, Chef’s Table could be canceled.

-Cafe Two70° (open between 7:30 am – 7:30 pm) is the lounge bar (food is complimentary).
-It offers light-food (hot-pressed sandwiches, wraps, custom-made salads, home-made soups), also gourmet desserts (bagels, pastries, muffins, cakes, fruits) and drinks (including specialty coffees).
-Here is also served Continental Breakfast (between 7:30 – 10:30 am).
+- Cafe Two70° (open between 7:30 am - 7:30 pm, on level 1/deck 5) is the lounge's bar.
+It offers complimentary light food (hot-pressed sandwiches, wraps, custom-made salads, home-made soups), also gourmet desserts (bagels, pastries, muffins, cakes, fruits) and drinks (including specialty coffees).
+Here is also served Continental Breakfast (between 7:30-10:30 am).